peteroupc/html3dutil/doc/H3DU.BSplineCurve.md

 * `controlPoints` (Type: Array.&lt;Array.&lt;Number>>)<br>
     Array of control points as specified in the <a href="H3DU.BSplineCurve.md">H3DU.BSplineCurve</a> constructor.
 * `degree` (Type: Number) (optional)<br>
-    Degree of the B-Spline curve.
+    Degree of the B-spline curve.
 For example, 3 means a degree-3 (cubic) curve.
 If null or omitted, the default is 3.
 * `bits` (Type: Number) (optional)<br>
     Bits as specified in the <a href="H3DU.BSplineCurve.md">H3DU.BSplineCurve</a> constructor.